latenitefilms/BRAWToolbox/README.md

 ## Frequently Asked Questions

+### Why can't I adjust the Custom Gamma Controls?

+You can only adjust the Custom Gamma Controls if you select the **Blackmagic Design Custom** Gamma option.

 ### Can I stabilise clips using the Gyroscope Data within the BRAW file?

 Yes, you can combine BRAW Toolbox with [Gyroflow Toolbox](https://github.com/latenitefilms/GyroflowToolbox) - simply apply the Gyroflow Toolbox effect to the video layer inside your synchronised clip.